• Skip to primary navigation

 • Add the salt and baking powder to the flour and mix.
 Add half of these dry ingredients to your wet ones.
 Mix at low speed until the flour is mixed in well.
 Add the other half of the flour and mix.
 Mix in the milk.

-• Pour batter into your baking pan and bake for 30 minutes.
+• Pour batter into a 9×9 square baking pan and bake for 30 minutes.
 Once done, take a fork and poke the cake in the middle to check for doneness.
 It should come out clean.
 Once your cake cools down, poke your cake all over with a fork.

 • Mix all three kinds of milk.
 Give it a good stir to make sure the condensed milk dissolves.
 Slowly pour them on top of your cake.
 Refrigerate your cake for at least 2 hours.